d-bl/GroundForge/docs/API/index.md

 Animation alias nudging nodes
 =============================

-The script `js/nudgePairs` works only for pair diagrams generated with `PairSvg` deploying the new style of color coding.
+`PairSvg.create` generates pair diagrams with link identifiers that concatenate the identifiers of the source/target nodes as shown below.
-It relies on the fact that the identifiers of the link elements concatenate the identifiers of the source/target nodes separated with a dash.
-Note that these identifiers are unique The identifiers shown in pop-ups (titles) of the diagrams are only unique within the bold symbols of the prototype diagram.
+The identifiers of the SVG elements are unique.
+The identifiers shown in pop-ups (titles) of the diagrams are only unique within the bold area of the prototype diagram.

+    <path id="r0c4-r1c3" class="link" d="..." style="..."></path>
+    <g id="r0c4" class="node" transform="translate(...,...)"><title>ctc - a1</title>ct - a1</g>
+    <g id="r1c3" class="node" transform="translate(...,...)"><title>ctc - a1</title>ctct - b2</g>

+The script `js/nudgePairs.js` uses the concatenated identifiers to find and bind the data required by the `d3` library.
+The nudge script rewrites the values for the `d` and `transform` attributes as calculated by the `d3` forces.

 `showGraph` in `thread.html` does both the rendering and the nudging of old style pair diagrams as well as thread diagrams.
 Scala data structures are paired up with SVG elements to compute the forces.
-A scala method uses this data to compute links that may have a shortened start or end.
+A scala method uses this data to compute links with shortened starts or ends.